saikumargandhi/Detecting-masks-on-Human-Faces/README.md

 Training, Validation Accuracy and Loss image shows the respective accuracies and losses occured while training the model for 10 epochs.
 ![Accuracy and Loss Image](https://github.com/saikumargandhi/Detecting-masks-on-Human-Faces/blob/main/Training%2C%20Validation%20Accuracy%20and%20Loss.png?raw=true)
+As you can see for only 10 epochs we got a very good accuracy of around 98%.